sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 such ... that

+### Expressions

-see sb. do sth.  全程
+- see sb. do sth.  全程

-see sb. doing sth. 过程
+- see sb. doing sth. 过程
+- a short while ago
+- regret sth.
+- rush out of/towards
+- go straight ahead
+- give me a fright
+- get a fright
+- Shortly afterwards

 ## 36 Across the Channel

-Debbie Hart is going to swim
-across the English Channel tomorrow.
+Debbie Hart <u>is going to</u> swim across the English Channel tomorrow.
 She is going to set out from the French coast at five o'clock in the morning.
-Debbie is only eleven years old and she hopes to set up a new world record.
+Debbie is only eleven years old and she hopes to <u>set up a new world record</u>.
-She is a strong swimmer and many people feel that she is sure to succeed.
+She is a strong swimmer and many people feel that she is sure to succeed(v.).
 Debbie's father will set out with her in a small boat.
 Mr. Hart has trained his daughter for years.
-Tomorrow he will be watching her anxiously as she swims the long distance to England.
+Tomorrow he will be watching her anxiously(忧虑地) as(当) she swims the long distance to England.
-Debbie intends to take short rests every two hours.
+Debbie <u>intends</u>(打算) <u>to</u> take short rests every two hours.
 She will have something to drink but she will not eat any solid food.
 Most of Debbie's school friends will be waiting for her on the English coast.
-Among them will be Debbie's mother, who swam the Channel herself when she was a girl.
+Among(在..中间) them will be Debbie's mother, who swam the Channel herself when she was a girl.

+### Expressions

+- set up a new world record  创建一个新的世界纪录
+- break the record 打破记录
+- as strong as a horse
+- strong like a horse
+- succeed in doing sth.
+- train sb. to do sth.
+- intend to do sth.

+- hope to do sth.
+- be sure to do sth.
+- take some rests/a rest

 ## 37 The Olympic Games